jsumak/blog/about.md

 ### More Information

-I love to talk and read about security, network(s) and development.
+I love to talk, read and listen about security, network(s) and development.

 ### Contact me